AllenInstitute/bmtk/docs/autodocs/source/simulators.rst

 ++++++
 Sections contain general information about where to output the results on the simulation.
 When the simulation starts the output_dir will be automatically created (and will overwrite existing output if overwrite_output_dir is true) as well as the log_file.
-By default bmtk will always record and save the spikes of all the nodes of the simulation (see "reports" section for how to change this) into the "spikes_file".
+By default BMTK will always record and save the spikes of all the nodes of the simulation (see "reports" section for how to change this) into the "spikes_file".

 .. code:: json